Few-shot Incremental Event Detection: Models

 where

-where $T$ is the temperature scalar, which is usually set to be greater than 1 to increase the weights of small values; $m$ is the number of old classes observed by the model when the new class arrives; $o_{i}^{'}$ is the output of the old class and $o_{i}$ is the output of the new class.
+where $T$ is the temperature scalar, which is usually set to be greater than 1 to increase the weights of small values; $m$ is the number of old classes observed by the model when the new class arrives; $o_{i}^{'}$ is the output logit of the old model; and $o_{i}$ is the output logit of the new model.